Ebazhanov/linkedin-skill-assessments-quizzes/machine-learning/machine-learning-quiz.md

 - [ ] Machine learning algorithms are powerful enough to eliminate bias from the data.
 - [x] All human-created data is biased, and data scientists need to account for that.

-Note: While machine learning algorithms don't have bias, the data can have them.
+**Explanation**: While machine learning algorithms don't have bias, the data can have them.

 #### Q21.
 What is stacking?
 - [x] The predictions of one model become the inputs another.